How the Journey Started

 Life in Port Douglas

 I quickly realized that there were worse places to be waiting than Port Douglas.
-It was a beautiful, relaxed tropical resort town tucked away between the mountainous rainforests of the Daintree and the Great Barrier Reef.
-I used my time well, exploring the reef, and exploring every square foot of Port Douglas the 4- mile- long beach that I camped next to.
-I became part of the backpacking community and there was never a dull moment, even though I rationed my money to about 10$/day.
+It was a beautiful, laid-back tropical resort town nestled between the lush rainforests of the Daintree and the pristine waters of the Great Barrier Reef.
+With its relaxed atmosphere and stunning natural surroundings, it felt like paradise.
+I made the most of my time, diving into the local culture and exploring everything the town had to offer.

 Our shared campsite.
 Posing in this photo is the self-proclaimed exiled Croatian Prince-Joe